 In future, however, BSOs may not be able to “get away” with conducting searches of digital devices unless they can demonstrate they had reasonable grounds for doing so.
 Above all, this is a complex, evolving area.
 If you have had personal electronic devices searched in the lead up to a criminal charge, you should discuss the issue as soon as possible with a skilled criminal defence lawyer to understand whether your rights may have been breached.

-At Hicks Adams LLP, our criminal defence lawyers can advise on how best to protect your rights and defend you in court, including for any situation where an illegal search may have been conducted.
+At Hicks Adams, our criminal defence lawyers can advise on how best to protect your rights and defend you in court, including for any situation where an illegal search may have been conducted.
 We defend individuals charged with a variety of offences, including child pornography, and from any charges stemming from illegal searches.
-Contact Hicks Adams LLP in downtown Toronto to discuss the options available to help you through this time.
+Contact Hicks Adams in downtown Toronto to discuss the options available to help you through this time.
 Call us at 416-975-1700 or contact us online to schedule a confidential consultation.